hauptem/F5-Multisite-Dashboard/INSTALLATION.md

 ### Critical Dependencies

-**Note:** All datagroups, pools and DNS resolver must exist in LTM and match the item names in the iRule.
-If you wish to use custom names for dashboard specific pools or the resolver, make sure to edit the relevant iRule references.
+**Note:** All data groups, pools and DNS resolver must exist in LTM and match the item names in the iRule.
+If you wish to use custom names for dashboard-specific pools or the resolver, make sure to edit the relevant iRule references.

 **1. `datagroup-dashboard-clients` (Address)**
 Used to restrict dashboard access via Client IP or Client Subnet